 Suing Private Schools for a School Bus Accident

-- File an injury claim with the school’s insurance company
+- File an injury claim with the school’s insurance company.

-- Bring a lawsuit for negligence
+- Bring a lawsuit for negligence.

-- Or sue for breach of contract
+- Or sue for breach of contract.

 Other Legal Options After a School Bus Accident in Georgia

 Knowing your best legal options will ensure you don’t waste time, energy, or money and can work towards the compensation you deserve.
-In addition, an experienced lawyer will know how to handle complicated cases involving school districts.
+In addition, an experienced personal injury lawyer will know how to handle complicated cases involving school districts.

 You Will Likely Not Need to Sue